 Geoff Boycott was appointed vice-captain for the ensuing tour of Pakistan, and New Zealand that winter, and took over as captain in 1978.

 His England career finished in 1982 as he joined the ‘rebel’ tour of South Africa, and further controversy followed in 1983 when he was sacked by Yorkshire, only to return on a tidal wave of public support

-In particular, he is known for criticizing players.
+In particular, he is known for criticising players.
 Once, after witnessing a dropped catch, he said “I reckon my mum could have caught that in her pinny“, and in 2005 he mocked the Australian captain Ricky Ponting for electing to bowl first on a flat track, saying he was “a nice man for being so generous to the England team”.

 His opinions, as ever, are strong and sometimes controversial.
-Simply put, Geoffrey commentates with absolute honesty, refusing to pull any punches and telling it exactly as he sees it.
+Simply put, Sir Geoffrey commentates with absolute honesty, refusing to pull any punches and telling it exactly as he sees it.
 If he offends people then so be it.
-Geoffrey also possesses one of the sharpest analytical brains in the business and has a superb turn of phrase.
+Sir Geoffrey also possesses one of the sharpest analytical brains in the business and has a superb turn of phrase.